Breathe in the picturesque setting of Yorkshire’s countryside, taking in some of the county’s finest watering holes as you go…

 You’ll then reach St Joseph’s Wood where the sound of crashing water will tempt you through the trees and out to the Lower Falls.
 It’s the perfect place to pause and take it all in before you head upstream, towards the Middle Force observation area and onto the bridge that overlooks the High Falls, the most famous and dramatic part of Aysgarth Falls.

-Start at Aysgarth Falls National Park Centre, Aysgarth, Leyburn, North Yorkshire, DL8 3TH, or OS grid reference SE 01271 88958.
+The walk starts at Aysgarth Falls National Park Centre, Aysgarth, Leyburn, North Yorkshire, DL8 3TH.
+Check out the route.

 From here, you’ll walk up the hill to the exposed limestone crags at Dib Scar, before passing through Conistone and into the village of Kilnsey.
 It’s the perfect place to take five – The Tennant’s Arms is a brilliant traditional watering hole for lunch and a pint.
 Before you leave, make sure you visit the limestone overhang at Kilnsey Crag – you might see some climbers scaling it.